badgumby/arch-macbook-air/README.md

 ## Install Yay AUR Helper and Pacman Wrapper (https://github.com/Jguer/yay)

-1. Create a directory for the aura PKGBUILD files and enter it.
+1. Create a directory for the yay PKGBUILD files and enter it.

    `mkdir ~/yay`
    `cd ~/yay`